Archimede22/Filler/README.md

 I used a heatmap base on two heuristics :
   - boxes directly around the opponnent have high value
-  - boxes around the the 3/4 and 1/4 of the map horizontally and vertically are given value to give the AI more liberty, so that it isn't solely stuck on the opponent player's positions After finding the places in the map with value, the heatmap is "smoothed out" so that the AI can give value to boxes around the important areas
+  - boxes around the the 3/4 and 1/4 of the map horizontally and vertically are given value to give the AI more liberty, so that it isn't solely stuck on the opponent player's positions.

+ After finding the places in the map with value, the heatmap is "smoothed out" so that the AI can give value to boxes around the important areas